ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_winrm.rst

 WinRM authentication options
 -----------------------------

-When connecting to a Windows host, there are several different options that can be used when authenticating with an account.
+When connecting to a Windows host, several different options can be used when authenticating with an account.
 The authentication type may be set on inventory hosts or groups with the ``ansible_winrm_transport`` variable.

-The following matrix is a high level overview of the options:
+The following matrix is a high-level overview of the options:

 +-------------+----------------+---------------------------+-----------------------+-----------------+
 | Option      | Local Accounts | Active Directory Accounts | Credential Delegation | HTTP Encryption |